Christina Gray

 Christina Gray ECA MLAAB (born November 1, 1978) is a Canadian politician.
 She is a Member of the Legislative Assembly of Alberta.
-First elected in 2015, in 2019 Gray was re-elected as the member representing Edmonton-Mill Woods.
+First elected in 2015 as the member representing Edmonton-Mill Woods, she was re-elected in 2019 and 2023.

-She is the Official Opposition's Critic for the Ministry of Labour and Immigration.
+She has been the Official Opposition's Critic for the Ministry of Labour and Immigration.
 Gray also serves on the Legislative Assembly's Standing Committee on Legislative Offices and on the Standing Committee on Alberta's Economic Future.